E7FinTech/Module-2-Challenge/README.md

-Module 2 Challenge| Homework Assignment: Automate Your Day Job with Python
+## Module 2 Challenge: Automate Your Day Job with Python

 ## Background